sharmalab/Emory-BMI-GSoC/README.md

 **Overview:** Datascope currently uses crossfilter.js on a Node application server to store data and perform queries on it.
 This project would involve refactoring Datascope’s backend to use other frameworks instead of Crossfilter.
 The student would develop capabilities that ensure that the Datascope’s declarative schema is compatible with the new application server.

-Students can consider OLAP engines like Kylin: http://kylin.apache.org/ for the backend.
+Students can consider OLAP engines like [Kylin](http://kylin.apache.org) for the backend.
 However, as an open-ended problem we expect the student to propose their own solution and justify it.

 **Required Skills:** Javascript